 City Council has approved a master plan for the MAPS 3 Downtown Park.
 The park will consist of 40 acres north of I-40 and 30 acres between I-40 and the river, connected by the SkyDance pedestrian bridge.
 The master plan, proposed by Hargreaves Associates, includes gardens, fountains, a “great lawn” facing a stage, a promenade and a lake.
 The $132 million project is scheduled to be completed in 2021.

-The public attended an open house to get information and provide
+The public attended a Jan.
+15 open house to get information and provide

 feedback on an eight-mile MAPS 3 trail planned along the I-44 corridor from

 Aerial maps of the trail alternatives and presentation can be viewed below: